Ronn Moss: The Bold and the Beautiful and other acting work

-Moss played the Saracen hero Ruggero who fell in love with Bradamante in the 1983 Italian film Paladini-storia d'armi e d'amori (aka Paladins—the story of love and arms, aka Hearts and Armor)[1] – a film based on the legends surrounding the Peers of Charlemagne.
+Moss played the Saracen hero Ruggero who fell in love with Bradamante in the 1983 Italian film Paladini-storia d'armi e d'amori (a.k.a.
+Paladins—the story of love and arms, a.k.a.
+Hearts and Armor) – a film based on the legends surrounding the Peers of Charlemagne.

 In 1987, Moss was offered the role of "Ridge Forrester" on a new soap opera, The Bold and the Beautiful.
-He accepted the part, and the show was broadcast in many nations across the globe[2] and his role has attracted millions of fans worldwide.
-To this day, Moss is best known for this role and he frequently travels overseas to visit other countries, make appearances, and promote his music.
+He accepted the part, and the show was broadcast in many nations across the globe and his role has attracted millions of fans worldwide.
+To this day, Moss is best known for this role and he frequently travels overseas to visit other countries, make appearances, and promote his music; among the most notable of these countries is Finland, which Moss has visited several times since 1993.

 1987 also marks the year of Moss' most critically acclaimed cinematic role as Rowdy Abilene in the Andy Sidaris classic Hard Ticket to Hawaii.

 Moss has a large fan base in Australia.
 In 2002, he participated in a live performance of Sydney alternative rock band the Drugs' single "The Bold and the Beautiful" on Rove Live, playing bass guitar.
 In 2006, a campaign surfaced to vote Moss as Australian of the Year.
 Moss was featured in a very popular television commercial for Berri, an Australian orange juice producer.
 The punchline of the advertisement was "you can tell when it's not all Aussie"— a line intended to show (in jest) that, while Moss has longstanding connections with Australia, his Hollywood career has resulted in his persona differing significantly from that of the cliché Australian male.
 He has appeared occasionally on the former program Rove Live when in Australia.
 He takes part in sketches that are parodies of the daytime TV genre.